 Order.
 I can scarcely hear the hon.
 Gentleman.
 I want to hear his question.
 I do not know what all this baa-ing is about—something may have been said that has escaped my attention—but that does not remotely concern me at this moment.
 What does concern me at this moment is that the hon.
 Gentleman must be heard and he will be heard, however long it takes.

 Thank you, Mr Speaker.
 Last week, Southern Landlords Association filed for judicial review on selective licensing in Brighton.
 The Government’s response was to revoke the licence to regulate the private sector.
 This is not the first judicial review to derail selective licensing.
-In respect of the particular issue I am working on with the Minister, is it now not time to review the way selective licensing works and to stop judicial reviews, particularly vexatious ones like those from Southern Landlords Association, derailing the ability of councils to regulate the private sector and rogue landlords?
+Irrespective of the particular issue I am working on with the Minister, is it now not time to review the way selective licensing works and to stop judicial reviews, particularly vexatious ones like those from Southern Landlords Association, derailing the ability of councils to regulate the private sector and rogue landlords?

 What a very good idea, Mr Speaker.
 I will not talk about the judicial review in detailed terms—obviously, it is ongoing—but I have been proud to sign off selective licensing in other parts of the country where the council has done a good job.
 I ask the hon.
 Gentleman and his colleagues in Brighton to urge the local council to review its paperwork.
 If it comes back with detailed arrangements that I can sign off, I certainly will.

-Mr Speaker, if you ever take the opportunity to visit Southport, like Louis-Napoléon Bonaparte, you will know that its famous high street, Lord Street, inspired the wide boulevards of Paris.
+Mr Speaker, if you ever take the opportunity to visit Southport, like Louis-Napoléon Bonaparte, you will find out that its famous high street, Lord Street, inspired the wide boulevards of Paris.
 The £675 million future high street fund, which that historic high street will hope to access, will be subject to a prospectus published by my Department by the end of the year.

 My hon.
 Friend is a doughty champion for his constituents, including those who are tenants.
 He is right.
 We have had an enthusiastic response to the midlands right-to-buy pilot, with over 9,000 people applying for a code in the ballot.
 Over 6,000 of them have been given a code, and we hope that a significant number will come forward to seek the ownership they desire, funded by the £200 million being put towards the pilot.